Destinations Greece The Cyclades Mykonos

 One MICHELIN Key

-InsiderThe whole property faces west, so the sunset across to Delos is the thing — the Aloni Sunset Lounge is built around it.
+InsiderThe whole property faces west, so the sunset across to Delos is the thing, and the Aloni Sunset Lounge is built around it.
 Book Pere Ubu for dinner when you reserve; the kitchen is small and the sunset tables go first.
 It holds a MICHELIN Key.

-On its own private peninsula in Ornos Bay — 117 rooms, suites and villas across multiple buildings, four dining venues including Buddha-Bar Beach, the island's only private sandy beach, the full Marriott Luxury Collection service standard.
-Less photographed than Cavo Tagoo or Kalesma but more comprehensive — the property runs more like a small resort than a boutique hotel.
-The right pick for travellers who want the full-service luxury hotel rather than the small-design-statement.
+On its own private peninsula in Ornos Bay: 117 rooms, suites and villas across several buildings, four dining venues including Buddha-Bar Beach, the island's only private sandy beach, the full Marriott Luxury Collection service standard.
+Less photographed than Cavo Tagoo or Kalesma, and more comprehensive; it runs more like a small resort than a boutique hotel.
+Book it if you want the full-service luxury hotel rather than the small design statement.

 What it's known for